guttenberger/peng/README.md

 ### Adding custom filter (transformation) functions
 In order to add a new custom filter functions
-1. add a new file with a auth function to the ./privacy-component/filter-function folder
+1. add a new file with a filter function to the ./privacy-component/filter-function folder

 The function must accept 3 arguments and return an boolean.
 The 3 arguments are: